-These are set quarterly usually five-six weeks post a quarter end.
-They are then deployed within Dynamic Planner at the next available release date - usually the first Thursday of the following month.
+These are set quarterly usually 5-6 weeks post a quarter end.
+They are then deployed within Dynamic Planner at the next available release date.

-8. How frequently are the asset allocations set?
+8. How frequently are the Asset Allocations set?

-The Dynamic Planner strategic asset allocations are currently changed annually but are reviewed quarterly using the latest quarterly Capital Market Assumptions data.
-When they do change, Dynamic Planner will give prior notice to asset manager clients who have signed up to the Risk Target Managed service.
+The Dynamic Planner strategic asset allocations are currently changed annually but are reviewed on a quarterly basis using the latest quarterly Capital Market Assumptions data.
+When they do change Dynamic Planner will give prior notice to those asset manager clients who have signed up to the Risk Target Managed service.

-9. Why does Dynamic Planner set and deploy the asset allocations over this particular timeline?
+9. Why does Dynamic Planner set and deploy the Asset Allocations over this particular timeline?

-This is to enable those asset managers who are direct followers of the Dynamic Planner allocations time to implement them by using regular fund cashflows.
+This is to enable those asset managers who are direct followers of the Dynamic Planner allocations time to implement them by using regular fund cash flows.
 This avoids them being forced to perform portfolio switching activity and resultant costs being incurred.
 Additionally, it is important to note that the allocations would not change during the intervening period unless there was a significant structural shift in the broad market.